leakyrelu/caarlos0.github.com/_posts/2017-03-16-monolith-production-coverage.md

 We don't use Maven in production, so I had to put the agent to run myself.

-We use Puppet to manage our servers configuration, so I wrote a manifest that would download and instrument our Wildfly application server if a `coverage` tag was set on the target node:
+We use Puppet to manage our servers configuration.
+So, I wrote a manifest that would download and instrument our Wildfly application server if a `coverage` tag was set on the target node: